muhammadamir-github/odoo_module_description_regulations/readme.md

 						- model1
 							- field1
 							- field2
-				- But list-items/Classes for models CAN BE *Enumerated/Field* Lists **since they fulfill all conditions**.
+				- But list-items/Classes of models CAN BE *Enumerated/Field* Lists **since they fulfill all conditions**.
 		3. *Bullet List*, If no other style is applicable.

 3. The following is for assistance in finding the correct list style:
 	- If list's children are Objects
 		- If list's chldren are of *nature* the *list or a parent of the list* is supposed to contain/list
+			- If list's children are *ALSO* Classes
+				- Enumerated List
+			- Else If list's children are *ONLY* Objects
 				- If list's children's text is long
 					- Enumerated List
-			- Else
-				- If list's children are *ALSO* Classes
-					- Bullet List
 				- Else
 					- Field List
 		- Else